adamancer/python-ecology-lesson-alt/episodes/02-introducing-pandas.md

 ## Why use pandas?

 The Python Data Analysis Library, or pandas, is a Python library used to work with dataframes.
-A dataframe is very similar to a spreadsheet, consisting of rows and columns of data.
+A dataframe is a representation of tabular data very similar to a spreadsheet, consisting of rows (representing records) and columns (representing fields or variables).
 It is a very common format for representing scientific data and is likely to be very familiar to anyone taking this course.

 pandas offers the same advantages as any well-written library: It creates a common codebase for working on a single task, in this case,